arkona-technologies/telemetry-template/README.md

 Before deploying the Docker Compose setup, ensure the following prerequisites are met:

-- Docker installed on the host machine.
+- git installed
-- Docker Compose installed on the host machine.
+   - best case, it's used to clone the repository which could also be done by downloading the zip file from the website
 - Apt package manager, otherwise rsyslog has to be installed manually before setup

 ## Installation